Animated Music Video

 - Voltaire essentially has one for his song "Brains!" in the form of the episode "Little Rock of Horrors" from The Grim Adventures of Billy & Mandy.

 - The video for "Fell In Love with a Girl" by The White Stripes uses an interesting technique, with stop motion animation of a wall of Lego blocks.

 - Nine of the twelve songs on Alpocalypse have animated music videos, the exceptions being the polka, "Craigslist" and "Perform This Way".
-"Stop Forwarding That Crap To Me" is a particularly odd example, as the only things being animated are words.

 - "Don't Download This Song" and "TMZ" feature videos animated by Bill Plympton.

 - The opening theme to The Weird Al Show includes three art shifts from hand-drawn to CGI to claymation.